 Laura was right.
 She didn’t have to be baptized in order to follow Jesus, but I still wanted her to.
 I just didn’t have enough biblical knowledge to understand why at the time.
-Many years later, I’ve seen God’s plan for baptism laced throughout the Bible, specifically in the Gospels and the book of Acts.
-Just in case there are some “Lauras” reading this blog who are Christians who have either decided not to be baptized or who are simply wondering why they should, here are four good reasons to be baptized.
+Many years later, I see God’s plan for baptism laced throughout the Bible, specifically in the Gospels and the book of Acts.

-Repentance is a fancy church word for being sorry for and running away from your sin.
-The Bible makes a clear connection between repentance and baptism.
+Repentance means being sorry for and running away from our sin.
+The Bible makes a connection between repentance and baptism.

 Baptism is a way to say the world, “I can’t be holy on my own.
 I’m a sinner and I can’t stop sinning, but because of God’s grace, I can turn from sin.”
 Baptism is a picture of the way only God can make us pure and whole.
 Isn’t that a picture you’d like to paint for the world?

-An analogy would be saying, “With this ring I thee wed.”
-When we say that, we don’t mean that the ring or the putting on of the ring on the finger is what makes us married.
-No, it shows the covenant and symbolized the covenant, but the covenant-making vows make the marriage.
+An analogy would be saying “With this ring I thee wed” at a wedding.
+When couples say that, they don’t mean that the ring or the act of putting a ring on a finger is what makes them married.
+It is a symbol of the promise they are making, but the covenant-making vows make the marriage.
 So it is with faith and baptism.

 Right before Jesus ascended into heaven, He gave His disciples their marching orders.
-These were His final words to them—the things He really wanted them to remember until His return.
+These were His final words to them.

 “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age” (Matt.
 28:19–20, emphasis added).